McGranahanLab/mhc-hammer/README.md

 - `mhc_coords_chr6.txt` - these genomic coordinates can be used when subsetting the bams.
 Any reads falling within these coordinates are included in the subsetted bams.
 - `strand_info.txt` - contains a mapping between the HLA gene and the strand (forward="+" or reverse="-")
 - `transcriptome_placeholder.txt` - A placeholder so the pipeline will run with only WXS data.
-- `kmer_files/imgt_30mers.fa` - This file contains all 30mers created from the sequences in the IMGT database.
-For an overview of how this file was created see `docs/mhc_reference_files.md`
-- `mhc_references` - this folder contains the MHC reference files used in the MHC Hammer pipeline.
-For an overview of how these file were created see `docs/mhc_reference_files.md`

 ## Citations
 <!-- If you use  McGranahanLab/mhc_hammer for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->